lucko/jar-relocator/README.md

 A Java program to relocate classes within a jar archive using ASM. (effectively a standalone implementation of the relocation functionality provided by the [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/).)

-The use of shading allows Java programs to include all dependencies in one "uber" jar archive - meaning the dependency is available for use at runtime.
-However, directly including classes can cause conflicts due to duplicate copies of the same class potentially being present on the classpath.
+Shading allows Java developers to include both their app *and* library dependencies in one "uber" jar archive.
+This means dependencies are always available without needing to append them onto the classpath manually.
+However, this can cause problems if duplicate copies of the same class are on the classpath at the same time.

-To address this issue, one can relocate the "shaded" classes in order to create a private copy of their bytecode, and prevent potential conflicts.
+To address this issue, you can relocate the "shaded" classes to your own package/namespace in order to prevent conflicts.

 ### Why not just use the maven-shade-plugin?

-An alternative to creating an "uber" jar is to download copies of the required dependencies and add them to the classpath at runtime.
-This means one does not have to distribute large jar archives, but makes it infeasible to utilise maven-shade relocations (without self-hosting relocated copies of the dependencies), reintroducing the potential for the conflict issues explained previously.
+If you can relocate at build time - you should.

-A solution to this is to have the client apply the relocations too, after downloading the dependency from the official source.
+However, there are times where you might want to relocate at runtime, or at some other stage.
+My usecase is the app downloading dependencies dynamically from a repository on first startup, and needing to relocate then.

 ### Usage

 jar-relocator is [available from Maven Central, group id: `me.lucko`, artifact id: `jar-relocator`](https://search.maven.org/artifact/me.lucko/jar-relocator).

 jar relocator has two dependencies: ASM and ASM Commons.
-These are required at runtime.

 ```java